 The Lowcountry Regional Water System is not alone.
 Increasingly, many water and wastewater systems are concerned about whether their services are affordable for their customers.
 Perhaps the most common measure of water and wastewater affordability is “Percent MHI”—that is, the percentage of the monthly income the median household within a community would spend for an average monthly amount of water and wastewater (say 5,000 gallons).
 It is a measure that typically features as one of the benchmarking dials on the EFC’s Water and Wastewater Rates Dashboards.

 There are known problems with using Percent MHI as the only indicator of affordability.
-It’s better to assess affordability using a range metrics, not just one, in order to get a more comprehensive view of affordability for different groups of customers.
+It’s better to assess affordability using a range of metrics, not just one, in order to get a more comprehensive view of affordability for different groups of customers.

 The Census Bureau’s American Community Survey offers other data that can help us have a more complete picture of affordability.
 In addition to reporting the MHI, the American Community Survey has information on Income and Benefits at various income “buckets”—under $10,000, $10,000 to $14,999, $15,000 to $19,999, and so on.
 It also shows the percentage of households that are enrolled in social safety net programs like Supplemental Security Income and food stamps.
 A recent report and complementary tools released by the United States Conference of Mayors, the American Water Works Association, and the Water Environment Federation also endorse taking a broader view on affordability.

 Water and Wastewater Residential Rates Affordability Assessment Tool